 In this post I’ll be discussing the fundamentals of the Logical Volume Manager in Linux, usually simply referred to as LVM.
 I’ve used LVM occasionally over the years, but for the most part I would just create a single big partition on my disk, toss XFS on it and call it a day.
 Recently that changed when I decided to replace my aging home media server with a new beast of a box that I wanted to do a lot more than simply serve up content.

 - I’ve finally gotten sick of having a terrible wireless signal in my room, and I have a server in my office (hard wired via gigabit) so I figured I’d set it up as a wireless access point.
 There’s a lot of information in various places on how to set everything up, so I figured I’d try to wrangle everything in 1 spot.
 Install the card.
 I used a TP-Link WDN4800.
+Sadly I don’t have a list of all the compatible wireless cards, but it seems that having something based on the Atheros chipset is a good thing.

 - Amazon announced high I/O instances today.
 This is huge for anyone with a database larger than available memory, as it’s been a complete nightmare dealing with EBS up till now.
 Now your Cassandra, MongoDB, MySQL, or whatever your using should be able to perform well without requiring keeping your entire dataset in memory.
 With each instance you get 2x1TB of disk.
 In this tutorial I’ll be setting it up as a RAID0 to get a single 2TB disk which should deliver excellent performance.